Chapter 20 : With Bells On

 ‘Love is tea and toast!’

 There isn’t really a word that adequately describes what the New New Elgin band sounded like, so I’ve compiled a list of words that almost come close.
-Baffling, horrifying, perplexing, rambunctious, imponderable, OTT, and, at times, unnecessary.
+Baffling, horrifying, perplexing, rambunctious, imponderable, OTT, and, at times, a bit more punk rock than originally planned.
 My heart went out to Scorpius and his lonely, shivering existence tinkling the ivories down by the front row but, honestly, I was too busy laughing to send many positive thoughts his way.

 Rose was gripping onto my arm for support.
 ‘This is music?’ she choked.